linode/docs/docs/platform/disk-images/disk-images-and-configuration-profiles/index.md

 1. Select a Linux distribution from the **Distribution** menu.

     {{< note >}}
-  You can install a customized Linux distribution on your disk by clicking **Deploying using StackScripts**.
-Some of the most popular StackScripts do things like install Apache, configure a firewall, and set up the WordPress.
+  You can install a customized Linux distribution on your disk by clicking on the **Deploying using StackScripts** link.
+Some of the most popular StackScripts do things like install Apache, configure a firewall, and set up WordPress.
     {{< /note >}}

 1. Enter a size for the disk in the **Deployment Disk Size** field.
 The size must be smaller than the amount of storage space remaining in your Linode plan.